 Section 5.
 Termination of Membership.
 Membership may be terminated by;

 A) By resignation.
-Any member in good standing may resign from the Club upon written notice to the Secretary, but no member may resign when in debt to the Club; dues are considered a debt to the Club and become incurred from the first day of the fiscal year.
+Any member in good standing may resign from the Club upon written notice to the Secretary, but no member may resign when in debt to the Club.
+Obligations other than dues are considered a debt to the club and must be paid in full prior to resignation.
 The Secretary, upon receipt of the member’s resignation, will send a GSCA letter of acceptance of such resignation by certified mail.
 Anyone who resigns from the Club and wishes to rejoin at some later date cannot be reinstated, but must go through the process of a new member.

 B) By lapsing.
 A membership shall be considered lapsed and automatically terminated if such member’s dues remain unpaid after January 31st.
 In no case may a member vote whose dues are not paid for the current year.
 A person who was in time past a member of the G.S.C.A. upon application shall state that fact stating their name and previous dates of membership and must go through a regular application for new membership.